-The Key to Health, Longevity, and Evolution
+The Key to Health, Longevity, and Evolution?
+Exploring a Speculative Theory on Evolution.

 Mitochondria are more than just the powerhouse of the cell—they are the control center for energy flow, adaptation, and even the trajectory of biological development.
 Emerging quantum biological research suggests that mitochondria operate using principles of charge potential, proton tunneling, and structured energy flow, influencing everything from health and longevity to cellular transformation under selective pressures.